New Student Arrival To-Do List

 Regional Campus Visiting Scholars

 Visiting Scholars who are based in Hartford, Law School or Stamford should email your ISSS advisor to make an appointment for check-in.
 If you are based at Avery Point or Waterbury campus, you may check in online through the ISSS Portal.
-Contact ISSS if you need your ISSS Portal password resent, and follow the instructions for Student Check In above.
+Contact ISSS if you need your ISSS Portal password resent, and follow the instructions above.
 Please call ISSS in Storrs if you have any questions.